mediachain/cccoin/README.md

 ## Properties in Depth

-CCCoin has all of the stadard properties you expect from a dApp,
+CCCoin aims to achieve all of the properties expected from a dApp,

 - **Trustless** - meritocratic incentives system allowing bad actors to be automatically replaced by good actors.
 - **Permissionless** - anyone can contribute without permission, by submitting directly to the blockchain, though those who make negative contributions will likely face penalties.